ajaquith/markerbench/source/_posts/2013-10-01-chef-starter.md

 * Downloads an Ubuntu 12.04 base box (essentially, a virtual machine image) from OpsCode’s repository on Amazon
 * Creates a VirtualBox VM based on the machine image
-* Gives the VM the network name `tester`.
+* Gives the VM the network name `tester.local`.
 This is the name that the Unix command `hostname` will return when you log into it
-* Names the VirtualBox image `tester`.
+* Names the VirtualBox machine `tester`.
 This is the name used to start, stop and delete the VM when using the VirtualBox command-line tools or the VirtualBox GUI.
+Names the VirtualBox image directory `tester.local`.
 By default, VirtualBox names the image based on the directory that contains `Vagrantfile`, plus a timestamp suffix.
 The `vb.name` property inside the `config.vm.provider` block overrides the default so that it matches the host name.
 * Configures the VM’s networking interface to use a private network address 192.168.56.2.
 This will allow us to start the VM and see it on our workstation, but the VM won’t be accessible from the outside.
 * Specifies that when you boot the VM, it will be booted in headless mode; the VirtualBox GUI won’t be displayed.

 That is all you need to instantiate a new VM on our workstation.
-Next, edit your workstation’s `/etc/hosts` file and add a line that points to the VM using the private IP address and name `tester`:
+Next, edit your workstation’s `/etc/hosts` file and add a line that points to the VM using the private IP address and name `tester.local`:

-    192.168.56.2    tester
+    192.168.56.2    tester.local

 Great.
 Now, let’s go ahead and actually create the VM.
 From the command line in the same directory as `Vagrantfile`, type: